 The means to define and design detailed solutions to address customer needs from a system-wide perspective is introduced in the sophomore year, and reinforced through the capstone senior design project.
 Additionally, global perspectives of production systems are introduced and emphasized in the sophomore year so that students understand the nature of global customer bases as well as global competition early in their studies.
 The curriculum is continually updated to assure that contemporary issues, thinking, and tools are integrated in course content as well as instructional delivery.
 Professional responsibility and ethical behavior are introduced and reinforced throughout the curriculum.
-Additionally, the need for lifelong learning after graduation is stressed.
+Additionally, the need for life-long learning after graduation is stressed.

-Students are offered opportunities to enhance their classroom and laboratory experiences through student organizations such as the student chapter of the Institute of Industrial Engineers and the Institute for Operation Research and the Management Sciences.
+Students are offered opportunities to enhance their classroom and laboratory experiences through student organizations such as the student chapter of the Institute of Industrial Engineers, the Institute for Operation Research and the Management Sciences, and the American Society for Quality.
 Outstanding scholars are recognized by Alpha Pi Mu, the national honor society for industrial engineering students.
 Additionally, opportunities for internship and co-op experiences are offered to IE&M students so that they can gain professional experience during their collegiate program.
-Please visit our Internet site (www.okstate.edu/ceat/iem) for more information.
+Please visit our Internet site iem.okstate.edu for more information.

-Graduation.
+Graduation

-- 1. Grades of "C" or better in all technical courses in the pre-engineering curriculum. - Grades of "C" or better in all courses that are prerequisites for IEM courses. - 3.
+- Grades of "C" or better in all technical courses in the pre-engineering curriculum. - 2.
+Grades of "C" or better in all courses that are prerequisites for IEM courses. - 3.
 2.00 major (right hand side of requirement sheet) GPA.

-The School of Industrial Engineering and Management offers graduate programs leading to the Master of Industrial Engineering and Management degree, the Master of Science degree, and the Doctor of Philosophy degree.
-The School is also one of the joint sponsors of the Master of Manufacturing Systems Engineering degree.
+The School of Industrial Engineering and Management offers graduate programs leading to the Master of Science Industrial Engineering and Management degree and the Doctor of Philosophy degree.